yonacwy/Jenova-Runtime/ReadMe.md

 ## Build System
-Jenova Core requires Visual Studio 2022 with C++20 Support
+Jenova Core requires Visual Studio 2022 with C++20 Support You can always obtain pre-built binaries from [here](https://github.com/Jenova-Framework/J.E.N.O.V.A/releases).

 ## Open Source vs Proprietary
 While the public source code of Jenova is ~99% identical to the proprietary version, a few specific features have been removed or disabled.
 ### These changes include :
 - **Jenova Emulator Connector**  is provided in full source code but parts of the integration code for proprietary emulators have been removed.
 It remains functional if connected to another emulator module.
 - **A.K.I.R.A JIT** is removed from the public source code.
 This component was responsible for executing obfuscated code using a proprietary highly secured VM.
 - **Code Encryption and Key System** has been omitted from the public version to protect critical proprietary algorithms.
 However, Code Compression is fully included, Developers can add their own encryption on top of the existing buffering system.
 - **Jenova Code Virtualizer/Sandbox** removed due to reliance on the proprietary SecureAngel™ 2.0 technology.